mrwhy-orig/cordova-phonegap/README.md

 ------------------------
 ### Document Object Model

-To confirm that Cordova Phonegap connects to the device hardware, add this template to your app HTML somewhere (navbars are a particularly nice spot, I find):
+To confirm that Cordova Phonegap connects to the device hardware, add this template to your app HTML somewhere:
 ````html
 {{> mobileDeviceStatus}}
 ````

+If the colors aren't to your liking, simply override the .listening and .received classes, respectively.

 ------------------------
 ### Controllers & Event Binding